INL/BlackLab/doc/technical/index-formats/integrated.md

 The relation info ensures that we can always look up any attributes for any relations matched (including "inline tags" such as `<s/>`, which most often have attributes).

-### docs - where to find information about each document
+### fields - where to find information about each Lucene field

-- For each document:
+**NOTE:** the Lucene field we're talking about here represents the special `_relation` annotation on an annotated field.
+For example: `contents%_relation@s`).

+**NOTE:** we don't store number of fields; we just read until the end of the file.

-  - For each annotated field:
+- For each relations field:
-    * field id (based on order in the fields file) (byte)
-    * offset in the relations file (long)

-### relations - Information per unique relation id.

-For each document+field:
+    * Lucene field name (str), e.g. "contents%_relation@s"
-- number of relations (int)
+    * number of unique relations (terms, a combination of relation name and attributes, if any) in this field (int)
-- For each relation id (first one is relation id 0):
-  - offset in attrset file (long)
+    * offset of field in docs file (long)

+This file will have an extension of `.blri.fields`.

 ### attrset - Information per unique attribute value.